Select your cookie preferences

 5. Use imported key for cryptographic operations or subsequent import

-If the imported KeyUsage was TR31_K0_KEY_ENCRYPTION_KEY, then this key can be used for subsequent key imports using TR-31.
-If the key type was any other type (such as TR31_D0_SYMMETRIC_DATA_ENCRYPTION_KEY), then the key can be directly used for cryptographic operations.
+If the imported KeyUsage was TR31_K0_KEY_ENCRYPTION_KEY, you can use this key for subsequent key imports using TR-31.
+If the key type was any other type (such as TR31_D0_SYMMETRIC_DATA_ENCRYPTION_KEY), you can use the key directly for cryptographic operations.

 Import symmetric keys using a pre-established key exchange key (TR-31)